scikit-hep/pyhf/docs/talks.rst

     The HistFactory p.d.f. template `[CERN-OPEN-2012-016]
     <https://cds.cern.ch/record/1456844>`_ is per-se independent of its
-    implementation in ROOT and it is useful to be able to run statistical analysis outside of the ROOT, RooFit, RooStats framework. pyhf is a pure-python implementation of that statistical model for multi-bin histogram-based analysis and its interval estimation is based on the asymptotic formulas of "Asymptotic formulae for likelihood-based tests of new physics" `[arxiv:1007.1727] <https://arxiv.org/abs/1007.1727>`_. pyhf
+    implementation in ROOT and it is useful to be able to run statistical analysis outside of the ROOT, RooFit, RooStats framework pyhf is a pure-python implementation of that statistical model for multi-bin histogram-based analysis and its interval estimation is based on the asymptotic formulas of "Asymptotic formulae for likelihood-based tests of new physics" `[arxiv:1007.1727] <https://arxiv.org/abs/1007.1727>`_.  pyhf
-    supports modern computational graph libraries such as TensorFlow and PyTorch in order to make use of features such as autodifferentiation and GPU acceleration.
+    supports modern computational graph libraries such as TensorFlow and PyTorch in order to make use of features such as auto-differentiation and GPU acceleration.